An Efficient, Expressive and Local Minima-free Method for Learning Controlled Dynamical Systems

+We define a class of models that extends predictive state models of \citet{hefny:15} to controlled systems.
 We first introduce some notation: We denote by $\Pr[x \mid \ido(Y=y)]$ the probability of $x$ given that we \emph{intervene} by setting $Y$ to $y$.
 This is different from $\Pr[x \mid Y=y]$ which denotes conditioning on \emph{observing} $Y=y$; in the former case, we ignore all effects on $Y$ by other variables.
 We denote by $\condop{A}{B}{c}$ the linear operator that satisfies

-In other words for each $c$, $\condop{A}{B}{c}$ is a conditional expectation operator from $B$ to $A$ (e.g. a conditional probability table).
+In other words for each $c$, $\condop{A}{B}{c}$ is a conditional expectation operator from $B$ to $A$.
+In the discrete case, $\condop{A}{B}{c}$ is just a conditional probability table.

-When dealing with multiple variables, we will use tensor notation e.g. $W_{A,B \mid C,D}$ is a 4-mode tensor.
+When dealing with multiple variables, we will use tensor notation; e.g., $V_{A,B \mid C,D}$ is a 4-mode tensor.
 We will use

-to denote multiplying $W_{A,B \mid C,D}$ by $c$ along the mode corresponding to $C$ and by $d$ along the mode corresponding to $D$.
+to denote multiplying $V_{A,B \mid C,D}$ by $c$ along the mode corresponding to $C$ and by $d$ along the mode corresponding to $D$.
 If $c$ is a matrix then the multiplication is performed along the first dimension of $c$.

 We will also use $\| \cdot \|_F$ to denote Frobenius norm, $a \otimes b$ to denote Kronecker product of two vectors and $A \star B$ to denote the Khatri-Rao product of two matrices (columnwise Kronecker product).